 Due to the large size difference, the Goblin had a rough time with the turbulence from the modified Superfortress.
 It took three attempts to latch onto the trapeze and due to the turbulence, the coupling was so violent the canopy smashed and broke off the aircraft, as well as taking the pilot’s mask and helmet with it.

 Amazingly Edwin Schoch managed to land the wounded XF-85 at the dry lake bed at Muroc that was being used for testing.

 This accident led to the suspension of all flight testing whilst the XF-85 was repaired and modifications made.
 Seven weeks after this incident Schoch finally managed a successful docking after several attempts in mid-October.

-Unfortunately, this was more of a stroke of luck, several days later another attempt was carried out and the Goblin’s nose hit the trapeze meaning another forced landing was made.
+Unfortunately, this was more of a stroke of luck, Several days later another attempt was carried out and the Goblin’s nose hit the trapeze meaning another forced landing had to be made.

 To compound these issues, the flight performance itself was underwhelming.
 The top speed was supposed to be around 650 mph but it fell short.

 It would have been very unlikely that a production F-85 would have ever caught up to attacking enemy aircraft that were already traveling at speed due to poor engine response from early jets.

 McDonnell made several modifications to the wing and tail of the XF-85 to try and compensate for some of the issues.
 But this was not enough to save the project.

 The Goblin was cancelled.
 The blame lay with the lacklustre performance and the challenges with docking.
 With limited fuel and over enemy territory, this was not an acceptable solution as almost certainly the F-85s would end up ditching and the pilots either dying or being captured.